1Genevieve/Survival-Analysis/README.md

 km_fit <- survfit(Surv(fu_time, death) ~ 1)
 ```

-Surv(fu_time, death) defines the survival object for the analysis.
-The Surv function is used to specify the time-to-event data, where fu_time represents the follow-up time and death represents the event indicator (1 if an event occurred, 0 if censored). ~ 1 is the formula specification for the survival analysis.
-Tilde (~) separates the response variable (Surv(fu_time, death)) from the explanatory variable.
+**'Surv(fu_time, death)'** defines the survival object for the analysis.
+The **'Surv'** function is used to specify the time-to-event data, where fu_time represents the follow-up time and death represents the event indicator (1 if an event occurred, 0 if censored). ~ 1 is the formula specification for the survival analysis.
+Tilde (~) separates the response variable **'(Surv(fu_time, death))'** from the explanatory variable.
 In this case, 1 indicates that there are no explanatory variables, meaning we are interested in estimating the overall survival curve without considering any specific grouping factors.

 Plotting km_fit will show show the survival curve: